KPSProjects/Data_Viz/README.md

 ## Visualisations & Outputs
 The project includes interactive and static visualisations designed for non-technical stakeholders, including:
 - Time-based trend analysis
 - Category and distribution comparisons
 - Aggregated summaries across merged datasets

 Screenshots of representative visualisations are included in the `/images` directory.

 ---

 ## Data Handling Approach
-- Validated incoming datasets for structure and completeness
+- Validated incoming datasets for structure, consistency, and completeness
-- Normalised inconsistent values and formats
+- Normalised inconsistent values and data formats
 - Applied joins across datasets to form a unified analytical view
 - Used aggregation and filtering to support meaningful reporting
 - Ensured all processing steps were reproducible and transparent